the-heap/the-heap.github.io/content/page/resources.md

 - Anybody can contribute to a project on The Heap - Developers, Designers, Project Managers, whatever you may be.
 - A "contribution" is a broad term to describe you, the contributor, adding something of value to our project - whether it is code, an idea, comments, creating mockups, fixing spelling errors, filing bugs, helping plan, organizing teams, and so on.
 - Our projects use *Roadmaps* (a list of what needs to be done) to determine what contributions are needed.
+- The links and information below will seem overwhelming if you are new to Open source and coding in general.
+Like all new things to learn, you have to work hard, push yourself and fail (and fail fast).
+This is my opinion, and these resources are only suggested to help make contributing to open source a bit easier, less intimidating, and all in all -- more likely for your work to be happily accepted by project maintainers.
+Now that I'm done with my stern-disclaimer-thing, let's move on.

 # Project Structure